rChwiecko/Trivia-Trials/README.md

 IF MONGODB IS NOT INSTALLED, THE GAME WILL STILL FUNCTION BUT MANY FEATURES SUCH AS HIGH SCORES, DEV MODE, PLAYER INFORMATION AND SAVE FILES WILL NOT WORK.

-## Step by Step Guide for Making the Software
+## Step by Step Guide for Building the Software
 A detailed step by step guide for building your software (compiling it from source code).
 This should include details on how to obtain and install any third party libraries.

 Running the software will automatically compile all necessary files, see the instructions below for the command and instructions to do so.